 Changes in our skin are the most visible signs of ageing.
 Skin ageing is influenced by many factors including ultraviolet radiation (sun exposure), excess alcohol consumption, smoking, environmental pollution, genetics, stress and poor nutrition.

 As we age, skin cell turnover slows, skin becomes thinner and starts to lose its elasticity.
 Skin becomes uneven, showing signs of pigmentation, age spots, lines, enlarged pores, textural changes and wrinkles as well as a sallow appearance.
 The good news?
-Skin has an amazing ability to repair.
+Skin has an amazing ability to repair and regenerate.

 Rosacea is a skin condition that effects mostly light-skinned adults between the age of 30 and 60.
 It is characterised by permanent redness, small pimples and noticeable blood vessels effecting the cheeks, nose, chin and sometimes the forehead.